qlu-lab/PIGEON/README.md

 `PIGEON` can be downloaded via `git clone https://github.com/qlu-lab/PIGEON`

 Please see the [wiki](https://github.com/qlu-lab/PIGEON/wiki) for the short tutorials describing the two basic functions (estimating GxE variance components and hypothesis-free scans for PGSxE), as well as the detailed manual of `PIGEON`.

+Please see the [FAQ](https://github.com/qlu-lab/PIGEON/wiki/FAQ) for the commonly asked question regrading `PIGEON`.

 ## Version History
 * Dec 12, 2022: Initial release.